Splode/hackwild/_drafts/semantic-git-commits.md

 category: Git
 ---

+I recently found about semantic Git commit messages—a method for.
+These semantic Git commit message tags are inspired by Karma's

-Using a simple semantic naming system for your git commits can greatly improve your git log readability at a glance.
+Using a semantic naming system for your git commits can greatly improve your git log readability at a glance.
 It helps to clarify the record of changes to a project and helps focus commits into .

-These semantic Git commit message tags are inspired by Karma's

 Git commit messages should begin with **one** the following tag prefixes: